-Stretch marks, or striae graviae, are scars that appear on overstretched skin.
+Stretch marks or striae grave, are a common concern for many women during and after pregnancy.
 Stretch marks occur in the dermis or middle layer of your skin.
 This elastic layer is fortified with fibers known as collagen and elastin that allow the skin to stretch and snap back into shape.
 When this layer is continuously stretched over a long period of time, the elasticity can break down.
 In areas where these breakdowns occur, the skin tries to reinforce itself by increasing the amount of collagen.
 The result is the scars we call stretch marks.
 They usually emerge as purple or reddish marks that fade to shallow gray or white scars, although some people report that their stretch marks begin gray or white and change to purplish-red.
 While they are a natural result of the skin stretching as the body grows to accommodate a growing baby, they can still cause discomfort for many women.
 The good news is there are some things you can do to prevent this from occurring.

 Do all pregnant women get stretch marks?